-The HDC and its staff want to work with all local historic district property owners to ensure that the review and approval process is as quick and easy as possible, while making sure that the requirements of the ordinance are met.
-The goal of the members and staff of the HDC is to encourage historic preservation in Charlotte's designated local historic districts in a way that preserves the very qualities that draw people to these neighborhoods.
+The HDC and its staff want to work with all Local Historic District property owners to ensure that the review and approval process is as quick and easy as possible, while making sure that the requirements of the ordinance are met.
+The goal of the members and staff of the HDC is to encourage historic preservation in Charlotte's designated Local Historic Districts in a way that preserves the very qualities and historic fabric that draw people to these neighborhoods.
 Every effort is made to find ways to accommodate the needs of property owners within the guidelines established by the HDC under state and local law.